koraxkorakos/primordial/README.md

 (C)opright Christian Kotz 2022

-This small library has bee developed as a byproduct of a presenation at ITK CoP C++.
+This small library has been developed as a byproduct of a presenation at ITK CoP C++.
-The aim of the presentation had been to show in a easy to understand real world example the usefulness of C++ template metaprogramming to improve code saftey by  compile time checks under the title "Compile-time Physical UNITS.
+The aim of the presentation had been to show in an easy to understand real world example the usefulness of C++ template metaprogramming to improve code saftey by compile time checks under the title "Compile-time Physical UNITS.
 C++ template Meta Programming for saftey."

-The library had been used to verify concepts shown at the presentation and been put onb Github after requestv by te audience.
+The library had been used to verify concepts shown at the presentation and been put on Github after request by the audience.
 It is a minimal functional demo, lacks many non existential features larger preexisting unit libraries provide (For a list see earlier efforts).
-However, you are welcome to add these by prividing code.
+However, you are welcome to add these by providing code.

-For a full blown implementation of compile time physical units habve a look at the proposed C++ Standard library addition fpe units (scheduled for C++ 2026, if accepted).
+For a full blown implementation of compile time physical units have a look at the proposed C++ Standard library addition for units (scheduled for C++ 2026, if accepted).

 Aims
 ----